localstack/docs/content/en/user-guide/aws/apigateway/index.md

 ## Examples

-The following code snippets and sample applications provide practical examples of how to use ACM in LocalStack for various use cases:
+The following code snippets and sample applications provide practical examples of how to use API Gateway in LocalStack for various use cases:

 - [API Gateway with Custom Domains over our LocalStack Pro samples](https://github.com/localstack/localstack-pro-samples/tree/master/apigw-custom-domain)
 - [Websockets via API Gateway V2](https://github.com/localstack/localstack-pro-samples/tree/master/serverless-websockets)